Supporting families of adults with autism

 Pasda offers support to parents, partners, siblings and carers of adults (over 16) on the autism spectrum who live in Edinburgh and the Lothians.

-We would be happy to hear from you whether you are a parent, relative, friend or professional looking to find out more information about us and what support is out there.
+It can be difficult to know where to turn, especially if your relative had a diagnosis of autism or Asperger’s Syndrome as an adult.
+We would be happy to hear from you whether you are a parent, relative, friend or professional looking for more information about us or what support is available.